AsterAether/CharacterCustomizer/config_values.md

 * **MultTLevelMaxShield:** MultT: The max shield per level your survivor gets
 * **MultTLevelMoveSpeed:** MultT: The move speed per level your survivor gets
 * **MultTLevelRegen:** MultT: The regen per level your survivor gets.
+* **MustKeyPress:** : The skill can't be activated if the key is held.
 * **NailgunSpreadPitch:** Pitch spread of the nailgun, in percent
 * **NailgunSpreadYaw:** Yaw spread of the nailgun, in percent
-* **StunDroneBaseMaxStock:** StunDrone: Maximum number of charges this skill can carry.
-* **StunDroneBaseRechargeInterval:** StunDrone: How long it takes for this skill to recharge after being used.
-* **StunDroneBeginSkillCooldownOnSkillEnd:** StunDrone: Whether or not the cooldown waits until it leaves the set state
-* **StunDroneCanceledFromSprinting:** StunDrone: Sprinting will actively cancel this ability.
-* **StunDroneIsBullets:** StunDrone: Whether or not it has bullet reload behavior
-* **StunDroneIsCombatSkill:** StunDrone: Whether or not this is considered a combat skill.
-* **StunDroneMustKeyPress:** StunDrone: The skill can't be activated if the key is held.
-* **StunDroneNoSprint:** StunDrone: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **StunDroneRechargeStock:** StunDrone: How much stock to restore on a recharge.
-* **StunDroneRequiredStock:** StunDrone: How much stock is required to activate this skill.
-* **StunDroneShootDelay:** StunDrone: Time between bullets for bullet-style weapons
-* **StunDroneStockToConsume:** StunDrone: How much stock to deduct when the skill is activated.
-* **SwapBaseMaxStock:** Swap: Maximum number of charges this skill can carry.
-* **SwapBaseRechargeInterval:** Swap: How long it takes for this skill to recharge after being used.
-* **SwapBeginSkillCooldownOnSkillEnd:** Swap: Whether or not the cooldown waits until it leaves the set state
-* **SwapCanceledFromSprinting:** Swap: Sprinting will actively cancel this ability.
-* **SwapIsBullets:** Swap: Whether or not it has bullet reload behavior
-* **SwapIsCombatSkill:** Swap: Whether or not this is considered a combat skill.
-* **SwapMustKeyPress:** Swap: The skill can't be activated if the key is held.
-* **SwapNoSprint:** Swap: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **SwapRechargeStock:** Swap: How much stock to restore on a recharge.
-* **SwapRequiredStock:** Swap: How much stock is required to activate this skill.
-* **SwapShootDelay:** Swap: Time between bullets for bullet-style weapons
-* **SwapStockToConsume:** Swap: How much stock to deduct when the skill is activated.
-* **ToolbotDashBaseMaxStock:** ToolbotDash: Maximum number of charges this skill can carry.
-* **ToolbotDashBaseRechargeInterval:** ToolbotDash: How long it takes for this skill to recharge after being used.
-* **ToolbotDashBeginSkillCooldownOnSkillEnd:** ToolbotDash: Whether or not the cooldown waits until it leaves the set state
-* **ToolbotDashCanceledFromSprinting:** ToolbotDash: Sprinting will actively cancel this ability.
-* **ToolbotDashIsBullets:** ToolbotDash: Whether or not it has bullet reload behavior
-* **ToolbotDashIsCombatSkill:** ToolbotDash: Whether or not this is considered a combat skill.
-* **ToolbotDashMustKeyPress:** ToolbotDash: The skill can't be activated if the key is held.
-* **ToolbotDashNoSprint:** ToolbotDash: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **NoSprint:** : Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **ToolbotDashRechargeStock:** ToolbotDash: How much stock to restore on a recharge.
+* **RechargeStock:** : How much stock to restore on a recharge.
-* **ToolbotDashRequiredStock:** ToolbotDash: How much stock is required to activate this skill.
+* **RequiredStock:** : How much stock is required to activate this skill.
-* **ToolbotDashShootDelay:** ToolbotDash: Time between bullets for bullet-style weapons
+* **ShootDelay:** : Time between bullets for bullet-style weapons
-* **ToolbotDashStockToConsume:** ToolbotDash: How much stock to deduct when the skill is activated.
+* **StockToConsume:** : How much stock to deduct when the skill is activated.
 # Huntress
-* **ArrowRainBaseMaxStock:** ArrowRain: Maximum number of charges this skill can carry.
-* **ArrowRainBaseRechargeInterval:** ArrowRain: How long it takes for this skill to recharge after being used.
-* **ArrowRainBeginSkillCooldownOnSkillEnd:** ArrowRain: Whether or not the cooldown waits until it leaves the set state
-* **ArrowRainCanceledFromSprinting:** ArrowRain: Sprinting will actively cancel this ability.
-* **ArrowRainIsBullets:** ArrowRain: Whether or not it has bullet reload behavior
-* **ArrowRainIsCombatSkill:** ArrowRain: Whether or not this is considered a combat skill.
-* **ArrowRainMustKeyPress:** ArrowRain: The skill can't be activated if the key is held.
-* **ArrowRainNoSprint:** ArrowRain: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **ArrowRainRechargeStock:** ArrowRain: How much stock to restore on a recharge.
-* **ArrowRainRequiredStock:** ArrowRain: How much stock is required to activate this skill.
-* **ArrowRainShootDelay:** ArrowRain: Time between bullets for bullet-style weapons
-* **ArrowRainStockToConsume:** ArrowRain: How much stock to deduct when the skill is activated.
-* **BlinkBaseMaxStock:** Blink: Maximum number of charges this skill can carry.
-* **BlinkBaseRechargeInterval:** Blink: How long it takes for this skill to recharge after being used.
-* **BlinkBeginSkillCooldownOnSkillEnd:** Blink: Whether or not the cooldown waits until it leaves the set state
-* **BlinkCanceledFromSprinting:** Blink: Sprinting will actively cancel this ability.
-* **BlinkIsBullets:** Blink: Whether or not it has bullet reload behavior
-* **BlinkIsCombatSkill:** Blink: Whether or not this is considered a combat skill.
-* **BlinkMustKeyPress:** Blink: The skill can't be activated if the key is held.
-* **BlinkNoSprint:** Blink: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **BlinkRechargeStock:** Blink: How much stock to restore on a recharge.
-* **BlinkRequiredStock:** Blink: How much stock is required to activate this skill.
-* **BlinkShootDelay:** Blink: Time between bullets for bullet-style weapons
-* **BlinkStockToConsume:** Blink: How much stock to deduct when the skill is activated.
 * **FireSeekingArrowBaseMaxStock:** FireSeekingArrow: Maximum number of charges this skill can carry.
+* **FireSeekingArrowBaseMaxStock:** FireSeekingArrow: Maximum number of charges this skill can carry.
+* **FireSeekingArrowBaseMaxStock:** FireSeekingArrow: Maximum number of charges this skill can carry.
+* **FireSeekingArrowBaseMaxStock:** FireSeekingArrow: Maximum number of charges this skill can carry.
 * **FireSeekingArrowBaseRechargeInterval:** FireSeekingArrow: How long it takes for this skill to recharge after being used.
+* **FireSeekingArrowBaseRechargeInterval:** FireSeekingArrow: How long it takes for this skill to recharge after being used.
+* **FireSeekingArrowBaseRechargeInterval:** FireSeekingArrow: How long it takes for this skill to recharge after being used.
+* **FireSeekingArrowBaseRechargeInterval:** FireSeekingArrow: How long it takes for this skill to recharge after being used.
 * **FireSeekingArrowBeginSkillCooldownOnSkillEnd:** FireSeekingArrow: Whether or not the cooldown waits until it leaves the set state
+* **FireSeekingArrowBeginSkillCooldownOnSkillEnd:** FireSeekingArrow: Whether or not the cooldown waits until it leaves the set state
+* **FireSeekingArrowBeginSkillCooldownOnSkillEnd:** FireSeekingArrow: Whether or not the cooldown waits until it leaves the set state
+* **FireSeekingArrowBeginSkillCooldownOnSkillEnd:** FireSeekingArrow: Whether or not the cooldown waits until it leaves the set state
 * **FireSeekingArrowCanceledFromSprinting:** FireSeekingArrow: Sprinting will actively cancel this ability.
+* **FireSeekingArrowCanceledFromSprinting:** FireSeekingArrow: Sprinting will actively cancel this ability.
+* **FireSeekingArrowCanceledFromSprinting:** FireSeekingArrow: Sprinting will actively cancel this ability.
+* **FireSeekingArrowCanceledFromSprinting:** FireSeekingArrow: Sprinting will actively cancel this ability.
 * **FireSeekingArrowIsBullets:** FireSeekingArrow: Whether or not it has bullet reload behavior
+* **FireSeekingArrowIsBullets:** FireSeekingArrow: Whether or not it has bullet reload behavior
+* **FireSeekingArrowIsBullets:** FireSeekingArrow: Whether or not it has bullet reload behavior
+* **FireSeekingArrowIsBullets:** FireSeekingArrow: Whether or not it has bullet reload behavior
 * **FireSeekingArrowIsCombatSkill:** FireSeekingArrow: Whether or not this is considered a combat skill.
+* **FireSeekingArrowIsCombatSkill:** FireSeekingArrow: Whether or not this is considered a combat skill.
+* **FireSeekingArrowIsCombatSkill:** FireSeekingArrow: Whether or not this is considered a combat skill.
+* **FireSeekingArrowIsCombatSkill:** FireSeekingArrow: Whether or not this is considered a combat skill.
 * **FireSeekingArrowMustKeyPress:** FireSeekingArrow: The skill can't be activated if the key is held.
+* **FireSeekingArrowMustKeyPress:** FireSeekingArrow: The skill can't be activated if the key is held.
+* **FireSeekingArrowMustKeyPress:** FireSeekingArrow: The skill can't be activated if the key is held.
+* **FireSeekingArrowMustKeyPress:** FireSeekingArrow: The skill can't be activated if the key is held.
 * **FireSeekingArrowNoSprint:** FireSeekingArrow: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireSeekingArrowNoSprint:** FireSeekingArrow: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireSeekingArrowNoSprint:** FireSeekingArrow: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireSeekingArrowNoSprint:** FireSeekingArrow: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **FireSeekingArrowRechargeStock:** FireSeekingArrow: How much stock to restore on a recharge.
+* **FireSeekingArrowRechargeStock:** FireSeekingArrow: How much stock to restore on a recharge.
+* **FireSeekingArrowRechargeStock:** FireSeekingArrow: How much stock to restore on a recharge.
+* **FireSeekingArrowRechargeStock:** FireSeekingArrow: How much stock to restore on a recharge.
 * **FireSeekingArrowRequiredStock:** FireSeekingArrow: How much stock is required to activate this skill.
+* **FireSeekingArrowRequiredStock:** FireSeekingArrow: How much stock is required to activate this skill.
+* **FireSeekingArrowRequiredStock:** FireSeekingArrow: How much stock is required to activate this skill.
+* **FireSeekingArrowRequiredStock:** FireSeekingArrow: How much stock is required to activate this skill.
 * **FireSeekingArrowShootDelay:** FireSeekingArrow: Time between bullets for bullet-style weapons
+* **FireSeekingArrowShootDelay:** FireSeekingArrow: Time between bullets for bullet-style weapons
+* **FireSeekingArrowShootDelay:** FireSeekingArrow: Time between bullets for bullet-style weapons
+* **FireSeekingArrowShootDelay:** FireSeekingArrow: Time between bullets for bullet-style weapons
 * **FireSeekingArrowStockToConsume:** FireSeekingArrow: How much stock to deduct when the skill is activated.
-* **GlaiveBaseMaxStock:** Glaive: Maximum number of charges this skill can carry.
-* **GlaiveBaseRechargeInterval:** Glaive: How long it takes for this skill to recharge after being used.
-* **GlaiveBeginSkillCooldownOnSkillEnd:** Glaive: Whether or not the cooldown waits until it leaves the set state
-* **GlaiveCanceledFromSprinting:** Glaive: Sprinting will actively cancel this ability.
-* **GlaiveIsBullets:** Glaive: Whether or not it has bullet reload behavior
-* **GlaiveIsCombatSkill:** Glaive: Whether or not this is considered a combat skill.
-* **GlaiveMustKeyPress:** Glaive: The skill can't be activated if the key is held.
-* **GlaiveNoSprint:** Glaive: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **GlaiveRechargeStock:** Glaive: How much stock to restore on a recharge.
+* **FireSeekingArrowStockToConsume:** FireSeekingArrow: How much stock to deduct when the skill is activated.
-* **GlaiveRequiredStock:** Glaive: How much stock is required to activate this skill.
+* **FireSeekingArrowStockToConsume:** FireSeekingArrow: How much stock to deduct when the skill is activated.
-* **GlaiveShootDelay:** Glaive: Time between bullets for bullet-style weapons
-* **GlaiveStockToConsume:** Glaive: How much stock to deduct when the skill is activated.
+* **FireSeekingArrowStockToConsume:** FireSeekingArrow: How much stock to deduct when the skill is activated.
 * **HuntressBaseAcceleration:** Huntress: The base acceleration of your survivor
 * **HuntressBaseArmor:** Huntress: The base armor of your survivor
 * **HuntressBaseAttackSpeed:** Huntress: The base attack speed of your survivor